President

 national.webmaster@phibootaroota.org

 Reese Walters is an active member of the Iota Beta Nu chapter at Indiana University of Pennsylvania.
-After being initiated in the spring of 2024, he has served as PM class leader, PM class advisor, and is the current president of his chapter.
-He is pursuing a degree in graphic design and illustration and plans to graduate in the spring 2027.
-Reese currently marches on the drumline for IUP's "The Legend" marching band.
-He has also participated in Nomad Indoor WGI group for the 2025 season.
+After being initiated in the spring of 2024, he has served as PM class leader, PM class advisor, president, and is the current secretary of his chapter.
+He is pursuing a BFA in Graphic Design and Illustration and plans to graduate in the spring of 2027.
+Reese currently marches on the drumline for IUP's "The Legend" marching band and serves as Assistant Commanding Officer for the band.
+He also participated in Nomad Indoor WGI group for the 2025 season.
 He has been in the IUP percussion ensemble since his first semester at IUP.
 Outside of these activities, Reese enjoys making art, hanging out with friends, and watching wildlife (especially opossums) in his backyard at home.

 The duties of the National Webmaster include, but are not limited to: maintaining the national Fraternity's website and social media, obtaining all forms of media from chapters, and serving as the custodian of chapter social media accounts.